ahmadkharsah/DomainSelling/replit.md

 **Email Templates**: Server-rendered HTML email templates using template literals.
 The `createOfferEmailHTML` function generates formatted emails with submission details in a responsive table layout.

 **Email Flow**: When a contact form is submitted, the system:
-1. Validates the submission
+1. Validates the submission (including honeypot spam check)
-2. Stores it in the database
+2. Stores it in memory (in-memory storage for development)
-3. Sends a formatted email notification to the configured recipient
+3. Sends a formatted HTML email notification via Resend API to the configured recipient
 4. Uses the submitter's email as the reply-to address for easy follow-up
+5. Returns success (201) only if email sends successfully; any email delivery failure returns error (500) to user

+**Error Handling**: Email delivery errors properly propagate to the frontend, showing error messages via toast notifications rather than false success confirmations.

 ### Design System